 To start, go to Settings » General.
 Here you can customize your form’s general settings.

 Change things like the form name, description, and “Submit” button copy.
-In addition, enable the anti-spam honeypot feature to prevent spam form submissions and create a more GDPR compliant form using the GDPR enhancements that come with WPForms.
+In addition, enable the anti-spam feature to prevent spam form submissions and create a more GDPR compliant form using the GDPR enhancements that come with WPForms.

 For more help with this step, check out this article on how to better comply with GDPR requirements.